christophevg/christophe.vg/IT/_posts/2011-01-01-Mac_OS_X_Notes.markdown

 * use NetInfo Manager to reset the root password
 * su to root and set new password using the passwd command

+## Apache + PHP

+* To enable PHP, uncomment the loading of the module from `/private/etc/apache2/httpd.conf`.

+* I tend to symlink ~/Workspace to ~/Sites/.
+To make apache see and follow them, add the option `FollowSymlinks` to `/private/etc/apache2/users/username.conf`.